 Participants: Tour may be canceled when there are less than five participants joining a tour.
 Tour cancellation in this case will be announce at the starting time of the tour.

-– Bank of China: Rival from the East
+– Bank of China: Rivalry from the East